github-aws-runners/terraform-aws-github-runner/docs/modules/internal/compute-provider-refactor.md

 The populated `aws.ec2` leaf tells both multi-runner routing and runner-config dispatch which provider implementation exists and must therefore be known during planning.
 Canonical translation preserves both namespace levels, and the `module.runner_configs` input forwards the wrapper unchanged at the runner-config boundary.
 The `orchestration_provider` wrapper follows the same exact-one rule.
 Within the compute block, each ownership-wrapper object tells Terraform that the corresponding policy exists; its `arn` may safely be computed.
 At this internal boundary, `ssm.kms_key_id`, the derived `orchestration_provider.webhook.queue.kms_key_id`, and values such as `observability.logs.kms_key_id` remain nullable scalar inputs even when their ARNs are unknown until apply.
 The public source of the derived queue key is `experimental.orchestration_provider.webhook.queue.encryption.kms_master_key_id`.

-For experimental multi-runner v2, global `experimental.ssm.kms_key_id` encrypts shared GitHub App parameters created by the module, configures the webhook with the same key, and adds matching decrypt permissions to every runner config so its control-plane functions can read those credentials.
-Parameters selected through existing `*_ssm` references retain their external encryption and access requirements.
+For experimental multi-runner v2, global `experimental.ssm.kms_key_id` encrypts shared GitHub App parameters created by the module, configures the webhook, and authorizes selected controller consumers to decrypt the shared App ID and private key.
+External installation-ID references retain their own optional KMS declaration.
 The global key's value may be unknown until apply.
-It does not select encryption for runtime-created runner parameters.
-Queue encryption is a separate global contract, may use a different CMK, and reaches only the scale-up consumer and job-retry publisher policies inside the webhook orchestration provider.
+It does not select encryption for runtime-created runner parameters or build queues.
+Queue encryption remains a separate webhook-only contract.

 ## Migration phases